 In 1895, four fire hydrants were installed on what is today Center Street and in 1896 the town bought its own hose cart to fight fires with.
 The town would still, however, have to depend on the firefighters from the Ludlow Manufacturing Company brigade to use the new equipment as there was still no town run Fire Department at the time.
 In the subsequent years, more hydrants were installed and more equipment was bought to fight fires.
 This eventually led to the creation of the first town run fire department in 1910, called Hose Company Number 8.
 A fire station was also constructed at the corner of Mero and North Streets and 12 volunteer firemen were elected by the town.
 After 3 years of having two fire departments, the town decided to have only one town run Fire Department in town.
 In 1918 the town acquired all of the Ludlow Manufacturing Company's fire equipment.
 The first motorized fire truck in the town was built by Knox Motor Company in Springfield and bought by the Ludlow Manufacturing Company.
 In 1924, the town officially organized its own Fire Department under state law with Edward Stone as the first fire chief of the town Fire Department.
 It was not until 1967 that a new fire station would be constructed where the current Police and Fire Complex today stands.

 Due to the large increase in the population of Ludlow and the lack of nearby medical facilities, the Ludlow Manufacturing Company built the Ludlow Hospital, which opened on July 3, 1908 with Dr. James Hannum in charge.
 Being one of the best equipped hospitals in the area at the time, it saw many patients in it's first few years.
 The first year it was opened, it saw 41 patients, in the second year there were 85, and in the third year there were 170 patients admitted to the hospital.
 Although it faced some threats of being shutdown in the 1950's, the Ludlow Hospital managed to stay in operation until the mid 1990's when it was closed after serving Ludlow for many decades.
-The building is currently being used by HealthSouth as a rehabilitation hospital although they plan to move into a new building to be constructed at the Ludlow Mills complex.
+The building was later used by HealthSouth as a rehabilitation hospital until 2013 when they moved into a new building next to the Ludlow Mills.